augustoclaro/my-flappy-bird/README.md

 #my-flappy-bird
 Flappy bird like html 5 and javascript game, for fun and learn.

+All the code is commented and free to use anyway you want.

 #Setup game
 Make sure you have node and npm installed.